Housing Grants for People With Disabilities | 2024

 • Social Security Disability Insurance (SSDI)

-However, mortgage lenders set their own lending guidelines and may choose not to accept certain kinds of income.
-So if you’re denied due to disability income on your application, try again with a different lender.
+Keep in mind that mortgage lenders set their own lending guidelines and may choose not to accept certain kinds of income.
+So if you’re denied due to disability income on your home loan for disabled application, try again with a different lender.
 You might receive approval elsewhere.

 Disability income requirements for home loans

-Like any other form of income, disability income needs to be properly documented for a mortgage lender to count it on your home loan application.
+Like any other form of income, disability income needs to be properly documented for a mortgage lender to count it on your SSDI or SSI disability home loan application.

 The most important thing is that you can verify that your disability income will continue for at least three years or that you have a guaranteed job once you’ve recovered at the same income level as before.
-In the latter case, you would qualify for the lower of the two monthly income streams.
+In the latter case, you would qualify for the lower of the two monthly income streams, ensuring that you can secure a home loan for the disabled with confidence.

 Check your home loan options.
 Start here